TexasBorden County

 Immediate Steps (First 24 Hours)

-- Phone Calls: You will be allowed to make phone calls after the booking process is complete.
-Use this opportunity to contact a family member, friend, or attorney.
+• Phone Calls: You will be allowed to make phone calls, typically after the booking process is complete.
+Contacting a licensed bail bondsman and a DUI attorney should be a priority.

 Critical Deadlines

-- License Suspension: If you do not request an ALR hearing or if you lose the hearing, your license will be suspended.
-The length of the suspension varies depending on the circumstances of your case and prior offenses.
+• License Suspension: If you do not request an ALR hearing, or if you lose the ALR hearing, your license will be suspended according to TX law.
+The length of suspension depends on factors such as prior offenses.

 DUI Enforcement in Borden County